awwea/daofinance/docs/docs/intro.md

 Built on top of bunch smart contracts.
 Smart contract code undergoes testing and validation before deployment and all transactions are recorded on a public ledger \[Blockchain].
 This makes them less vulnerable to malicious attacks and fraud.

-#### DAO Finance is a DAO
+#### DFI is a DAO

-DAO for a bank is able to offer secure and efficient services without the need for a brick-and-mortar infrastructure, relying instead on DLT (Blockchain).
+DAO for a banking is able to offer secure and efficient services without the need for a brick-and-mortar infrastructure, relying instead on DLT (Blockchain).
 Welcome to the future of banking — beautifully simple, 100% transparent, and built trustfully on EVM-powered blockchain technology with its members in mind.